LukaszHoszowski/sfrout/README.md

 "c:/path/to/your/file.py"
 ```

-- shortly after you might be prompted to log in to SalesForce in MS Edge, webside will open automatically
+- shortly after you might be prompted to log in to SalesForce in MS Edge, website will open automatically

 - next the progress bar will show up